This article has been updated from a previous version

-There’s no one-size-fits-all solution for the dozens of after-death decisions you’ll have to make.
-There’s also no one-size-fits-all price tag.
+There’s no one-size-fits-all solution for the dozens of after-death decisions you’ll have to make, and there’s also no one-size-fits-all price tag.

 Founder and CEO of Basic Funerals, Eric Vandermeersch, says after-death costs can be as low as $1,500 or as high as $20,000.
 And while he says the average overall cost is $8,500, he admits that the number varies wildly based on each person’s preferences, values, and culture.

-“It’s like saying I want to buy a car, what should I budget for”, Vandermeersch explains.
+“It’s like saying I want to buy a car, what should I budget for,” Vandermeersch explains.
 “There are a lot of options.
-There are people looking for just the basics and there are people looking for more traditional ceremonies.”
+There are people looking for just the basics, and people are looking for more traditional ceremonies.”

-The cost of dying just boils down to what you want.
-Post-death.
+The cost of dying boils down to what you want — post-death.

 So here are some of the after-death arrangements you’ll have to decide on and plan for.
-Just remember that all costs are approximate and will vary based on city, province, and personal preference.
+Remember that all costs are approximate and vary based on city, province, and personal preference.

 - Death certificate ($15-$22) and registration (About $55)

 Your death (or your loved one’s death) needs to be legally registered so death certificates can be issued and the process of applying for benefits, claiming insurance, and settling the estate can begin.
 The registration and certificate costs will vary by municipality and the number of certificates ordered.

 This fee varies based on how many transfers are necessary and the distance involved with each transfer.
 For example, transfer services may be required to move the body from its place of death or transport it to a cemetery or crematorium.
 But keep in mind that you don’t have to use a formal transfer service unless you need to move the body out-of-province, which leads to much higher costs.